ding-lab/BreakPointSurveyor/G_Discordant/README.md

 # Discordant
-*Process realigned BAM file to extract discordant human-virus reads*
+*Process realigned BAM file to extract discordant reads*

+Proceeds in two steps:

+## Step 1

-Extract all paired-end discordant reads (i.e., reads of a pair map to different chrom) which have MAPQ>=25.
+Extract all paired-end discordant reads (i.e., reads of a pair map to different chrom) which have MAPQ>=25 Write `dat/discordant_XXX.sam`

-Write `dat/discordant_XXX.sam`
+## Step 2

+Create BPC (breakpoint coordinates) file which lists all discordant reads.
+This is written to `dat/BPC/XXX_Discordant.BPC.dat`